SerratedSharp/SerratedJQ/SerratedJQLibrary/JSInteropHelpers/readme.md

+> [!IMPORTANT]
+> The JSInteropHelpers library was originally created for personal use in private projects and shared for reference.
+It has been refined for broader usage and published under a new name: SerratedJSInterop.
+This includes simplified naming, simplified usage, and generally more refined for general use.
+The new NuGet package can be found under SerratedSharp.SerratedJSInterop and now has a dedicated repository at https://github.com/SerratedSharp/SerratedJSInterop

 # SerratedSharp.JSInteropHelpers

 A class library to simplify creating .NET WASM wrappers on JS instances.
 This library is leveraged by SerratedJQ, but is designed to be agnostic.
 Otherwise it has not been thoroughly refined, but may be of use to others.